Senkyak/Senkyak/README.md

 ### 🏗️ What I'm Creating
 * **Current Focus:** Integrating AI tools (Claude, Gemini, Cursor) to build smarter, faster workflows.
-* **Projects:** Developing and creating project that would change every day for huge part of the world.
+* **Projects:** Developing and creating project that would change every day life for huge part of the world.

 ### 📫 Connect with Me
 * 💼 **LinkedIn:**